ros2/ros2_documentation/source/Contributing/Build-Farms.rst

    There are several potential reasons for this.
    First, release jobs build against a minimal ROS installation to check if all dependencies are properly declared in the `package manifest`_.
-Devel jobs / github actions / local builds may be performed in an environment that has the dependencies already installed, therefore not noticing dependency issues.
+Devel jobs / github actions / local builds may be performed in an environment that has the dependencies already installed, therefore does not notice dependency issues.
 Second, they might build different versions of the source code.
    While devel jobs / github actions / local builds usually build the latest version from the *upstream* [2]_ repository, `release jobs`_ build the source code of the latest release, i.e. the source code in the respective *upstream* branches of the *release* repository [3]_.